OpenNebula/docs/source/advanced_components/ddc/reference/hooks/alias_ip.rst

     Feature available since **OpenNebula 5.8.5** only.

-This hook ensures the IPAM managed IP addresses are assigned to the physical host where the particular Virtual Machines are running.
-Hook is triggered on significant Virtual Machine state changes - when it starts, when new NIC is hotplugged and when Virtual Machine is destroyed.
+This hook ensures the IPAM-managed IP addresses are assigned to the physical host where the particular Virtual Machines are running.
+The hook is triggered on significant Virtual Machine state changes — when it starts, when a new NIC is hotplugged and when the Virtual Machine is destroyed.
 Read more about :ref:`Using Hooks <hooks>` in the Integration Guide.

 .. important::

-    The functionality can be used **only for external NIC aliases** (secondary addresses) of the virtual machines and only if all following drivers and hook are used together:
+    The functionality can be used **only for external NIC aliases** (secondary addresses) of the virtual machines, and only if all the following drivers and hook are used together:

     * IPAM driver for :ref:`Packet <ddc_ipam_packet>`
     * Hook for :ref:`NIC Alias IP <ddc_hooks_alias_ip>`